How to have a Successful Phone Interview

 Always have a ‘Plan B’

-Although technology is fantastic thing, it's reliability is often out of your control.
+Although technology is a fantastic thing, it's reliability is often out of your control.
 If your interview will be conducted via your mobile phone, how would you cope if your network suddenly lost all coverage?
 Or, what if there was a power cut, rendering your landline useless?
 These scenarios are unlikely, but not unheard of, so make sure that you have a ‘Plan B’ should things go awry prior to your interview.

 During the call